The Leonard's Story

 One of the first traders of the area to take a stand in the new building was Kate Leonard, a local woman , who traded fresh fruit and fish from area before the market was built.
 Kate’s son Jack Leonard, took over the business in the early 1920’s.His first expansion, opening a retail green grocers on North Kings Street, Dublin 7, a short distance from the market.
 Jack was followed by his three sons; Tom, Michael and Jack Junior, known as young Jack or Jackie Leonard.

 Jackie was soon joined by his three sons and in 1988, he bought the stand of NJ King in the Dublin market.
 NJ King which specialized in exotic fruit and veg, supplying the catering trade to Dublin hotels and restaurants.Justin who joined the business in 1986, had been in charge of procurement of imported fresh fruit and vegetables.
 The business now went from whole sale fresh produce, to also developing a direct delivery service from the market to the greater Dublin area.

-In 1991 Jackie bought the old school house in north Anne street Dublin 7, his old national school, which he attended as a boy and turned the premises into a distribution depot to service the growing catering side of the business.
-Soon after the stand of NJ king was closed and the catering end of the business moved on mass to the north Anne street depot.
+In 1991 Jackie bought the old school house in north Anne street Dublin 7, his old national school, which he attended as a boy and turned the premises into a distribution depot to service the growing food service side of the business.

-Today Jackie Leonard and sons provides a wide range of fresh produce, from fresh fruit and vegetables to dairy, cheese, eggs, cooking oils, cooking wines and fresh prepared produce cut to order.
-With a modern fleet of vehicles delivering 6 days per week throughout Dublin city and the greater Leinster region, Jackie Leonard and sons has become a truly one stop shop for chefs and caterers.
+Today Jackie Leonard and sons provides a wide range of fresh produce, from fresh fruit and vegetables and fresh prepared produce cut to order.
+With a modern fleet of vehicles delivering 6 days per week throughout Dublin city and the greater Leinster region.